Role of CDSL and NSDL in India's Financial Markets

 • Related Articles

 Before you can transfer securities via CDSL, you must add the recipient’s Demat account as a beneficiary.
 This is a mandatory step for all off-market and gifting transfers through the CDSL portal.
-Steps to Add a Beneficiary on CDSL Log in to CDSL ...
+Steps to add a beneficiary on CDSL Log in to CDSL ...